Unravelling Potentials in Women Living with Disabilities - THISDAYLIVE

 Rebecca Ejifoma

-It was a rare and inclusive moment for 21 women living with disabilities, whom much earlier lived with their potentials clasped.
-Thanks to the Strong Ties Empowerment Foundation their dexterities were unravelled.
+It was a rare and inclusive moment for 21 women living with disabilities, whom much earlier lived with their potentials hidden.
+Thanks to the Strong Ties Empowerment Foundation their dexterity in skills have been unravelled.

 These beneficiaries, who dabbled into new skills, were seen at the recent forum to commemorate the 21st Memorial Anniversary of the late Mrs. Felicia Asia Iyere in Lagos in this late October.